eyeyar03/Notes/design-patterns/README.md

   controls access, while the Facade Pattern just provides an alternative interface.
 - Copy-on-Write Proxy controls the copying of an object by deferring the copying of an object until it is required by a client.
 This is a variant of Virtual Proxy.
 Seen in Java 5's CopyOnWriteArrayList.

+### Compound Patterns

+A Compound Pattern combines two or more patterns into a solution that solves recurring or general problem (i.e. MVC is a combination of Strategy, Observer and Composite patterns.)